imagewize/moiraine/docs/MENUBUILDER.md

 **User Workflow:**
 1. Open Site Editor → Header template
 2. Add Navigation block to header
-3. Inside Navigation block, add "Moiraine Mega Menu" block
+3. Inside Navigation block, click the + button to add blocks
+4. Search for and add "Moiraine Mega Menu" block (appears only inside Navigation blocks)
-4. Select template part from the 14 available mega menu designs
+5. Select template part from the 14 available mega menu designs
-5. Template part content appears in styled mega menu dropdown
+6. Template part content appears in styled mega menu dropdown

+**Note:** The Moiraine Mega Menu block only appears when adding blocks inside a Navigation block, not as a standalone block.
+This is the correct WordPress pattern for mega menu functionality.

 ## Critical Discovery: Template Part Architecture Fix